Los Angeles Estes Robbery Attorney

 A shoplifting offense may seem like a minor offense.
 Many times, shoplifting is punished with a slap on the wrist, a few days in jail, and/or fines.
 In California, shoplifting charges can escalate quickly if the shoplifter engages in violent, threatening, or intimidating behavior.

 A momentary lapse in judgment – perhaps an overreaction to a loss prevention officer’s pursuit – could turn a minor offense into a major infraction with life-altering consequences.
-Your best bet to protect your future is to hire a criminal attorney to help you with your case.
+Your best bet to protect your future is to hire a Los Angeles criminal defense attorney to help you with your case.
 Call The Rodriguez Law Group today to schedule your free consultation and get started with your defense.

 What is Estes Robbery?